What can Google's AI-powered Bard do? We tested it for you - KESQ

 “I could be used to create fake news articles or social media posts that could spread misinformation about candidates or their policies,” Bard warned.
 “I could also be used to suppress voter turnout by spreading discouraging messages or making it difficult for people to find information about how to vote.”

 On the lighter side, Bard proved helpful in finding interesting coloring books for adults and hit some notes that resonated during a discussion of rock and roll.
-When asked who is the greatest guitarist of all time, Bard responded with an far-flung list of candidates ranging from well-known rock artists such as Jimmy Page of Led Zeppelin to jazz virtuosos like Django Reinhardt before making making case for Jimi Hendrix “as a strong contender for the title, his music continues to influence and inspire guitarists around the world.”
+When asked who is the greatest guitarist of all time, Bard responded with a broad list of candidates ranging from well-known rock artists such as Jimmy Page of Led Zeppelin to jazz virtuosos like Django Reinhardt before making the case for Jimi Hendrix “as a strong contender for the title, his music continues to influence and inspire guitarists around the world.”

 Bard also seemed familiar with contemporary artists, such as Wet Leg, which recently won a Grammy award for best alternative music album.
 “I’ve been listening to their debut album a lot lately and I really enjoy it.
 I think they have a bright future ahead of them,” Bard said, and cited “Ur Mom” and “Chaise Longue” as its favorite songs by the group so far.